neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/README.md

 ## Learning objectives

-- [ ] Understanding cascading in CSS
+- [ ] Understanding the CSS cascade
 - [ ] Structuring CSS to improve maintainability and readability
 - [ ] `@import` to import different CSS stylesheets in one file
 - [ ] BEM method